-Mr. Daviau, in connection with the acquisition of Genuity Capital Markets in April 2010, entered into an employment agreement which, among other terms, provides that in the case of his termination by his employer without just cause or his resignation in circumstances where the conduct of his employer would constitute constructive dismissal at law, he would be paid, in addition to his pro rata salary and bonus up to the date of termination, severance in an amount equal to the "Severance Compensation" for each 12-month period (pro-rated for any period of less than 12 months) up until the expiry of 24 months, provided that the Company may, at its option, and in lieu of paying the amount described in (i) or (ii), within 90 days of the date of termination choose to reduce the period of the non-competition and non-solicitation restrictions to one year by paying an amount equal to one year's Severance Compensation.
+Messrs.
+Daviau and Hirst, in connection with the acquisition of Genuity Capital Markets in April 2010, each entered into an employment agreement which, among other terms, provides that in the case of his termination by his employer without just cause or his resignation in circumstances where the conduct of his employer would constitute constructive dismissal at law, each of Messrs.
+Daviau and Hirst would be paid, in addition to his pro rata salary and bonus up to the date of termination, severance in an amount equal to the "Severance Compensation" for each 12 month period (pro-rated for any period of less than 12 months) up until the expiry of 24 months, provided that the Company may, at its option, and in lieu of paying the amount described in (i) or (ii), within 90 days of the date of termination choose to reduce the period of the non-competition and non-solicitation restrictions to one year by paying an amount equal to one year's Severance Compensation.
 The Severance Compensation is the aggregate of (i) the executive's annual base salary as at the date of termination and (ii) the average of the annual performance bonuses paid or payable to the executive by the Company for the two fiscal years of the Company completed immediately prior to the date of termination (but for greater certainty, excluding any long term incentive plan, stock option, or equity awards, entitlements, and any payments in respect of any of the foregoing) provided that the amount for each 12 months after the first 12 months will not be less than \$2.0 million.
-Mr. Daviau would also have the benefit of certain plans or policies in which he participates until the earlier of 12 months from the date of his termination or beginning new employment elsewhere.
-Under this agreement, if a triggering event had taken place on March 31, 2014, and the Company had not exercised its option to reduce the period of the non-competition and non-solicitation restrictions to one year, then the total Severance Compensation for 24 months payable to Mr. Daviau would have been \$6,381,491.
-His unvested restricted share units would have continued to vest in accordance with the Long Term Incentive Plan.
+Messrs.
+Daviau and Hirst would each also have the benefit of certain plans or policies in which he participates until the earlier of 12 months from the date of his termination or beginning new employment elsewhere.
+Under this agreement, if a triggering event had taken place on March 31, 2015, and the Company had not exercised its option to reduce the period of the non-competition and non-solicitation restrictions to one year, then the total Severance Compensation for 24 months payable to Mr. Daviau would have been \$13,397,163 and the total Severance Compensation for 24 months payable to Mr. Hirst would have been \$4,176,000.
+Any unvested restricted share units would have continued to vest in accordance with the Long Term Incentive Plan.